Invested in

 Additional Registered Investment Options

+Earn tax-free interest income inside this registered savings account.
 There is no limit on the number of years unused contribution room can be carried forward.
-The TFSA is a registered savings account that allows taxpayers to earn interest income tax-free inside the account.

-RRIFs are a financial product funded with RRSP deposits and designed to provide an income stream during retirement.
-Interest accumulates tax free in a RRIF deposit until the funds are paid out.
-A RRIF may be purchased any time prior to December 31st of the year the plan holder reaches age 71.
+An RRIF is a financial product funded with RRSP deposits and designed to provide an income stream during retirement.
+Interest accumulates tax-free in an RRIF deposit until the funds are paid out.
+An RRIF may be purchased any time before December 31st of the year the plan holder reaches age 71.

 An RESP is a government-approved plan for the purpose of providing post-secondary education funding for a beneficiary.
 Income earned under the plan is not taxed until it is withdrawn.